 Outdoor Uses for Cast Iron

-Because it is relatively inexpensive, durable and can be cast easily into various shapes, cast iron is still used for a wide range of structural and decorative purposes.
+Because it is fairly inexpensive, durable, and can be cast easily into various shapes, cast iron is still used for a wide range of structural and decorative purposes.
 These include:

 - Garden furniture: At The White House, many of the white Rococo pieces of outdoor furniture, like benches or small dining sets, are made of cast iron, which fits with the famous house's architecture.